 - Users report that the developers offer personalized support with knowledgeable responses.

 - The feature list is constantly being added to, so there’s a good chance that every few months, or every year, you’ll see a new feature or two to help your business.

 - The combination of WordPress + WooCommerce + WooCommerce Memberships results in several moving pieces.
 It might be too complicated for some.

 Paid Member Subscriptions is a really easy to set up, yet robust, membership plugin.
-Using it you can manage unlimited subscription plans, restrict content (posts, pages or custom post types) and get paid almost instantly.
+As one of our favorite membership plugins, you can manage unlimited subscription plans, restrict content (posts, pages, or custom post types,) and get paid almost instantly.
 It also integrates with WooCommerce.